Elliptic dimers on minimal graphs and genus 1 Harnack curves: Invariance under elementary transformations

 Let us finally assume that~$\Gs'$ is obtained from~$\Gs$ by shrinking a black vertex~$\bs$, with adjacent white vertices~$\ws_1,\ws_2\in \Ws$ merging into a single vertex~$\ws'\in \Ws'$, and let us assume the equality~$\K_{\ws_1,\bs}+\K_{\ws_2,\bs}=0$.
 The vertices~$\ws_1,\ws_2$ induce two equations of the form~$\sum_{i\in I} k_ig(\bs_i)=-k g(\bs)$ and~$\sum_{i\in J} k_i g(\bs_i)=kg(\bs)$, with~$k:=\K_{\ws_1,\bs}=-\K_{\ws_2,\bs}\neq 0$.
 The space of solutions to these equations is canonically isomorphic to the space of solutions to the single equation~$\sum_{i\in I\cup J} k_i g(\bs_i)=0$, which is induced by the vertex~$\ws'\in \Ws'$.
 This implies that the kernels of~$\K$ and~$\K'$ are canonically isomorphic. \end{proof}

-\begin{cor} The partition function and the kernel of~$\K$ are invariant under shrinking/expanding of~$2$-valent vertices in the following cases: \begin{enumerate} \item Kenyon's critical weights~$\K^{\mathrm{crit}}_{\ws,\bs}=e^{2i\beta}-e^{2i\alpha}$; \item The weights defined by~\eqref{def:Kast_elliptic} for any value of the parameters~$\mapalpha,\tau$ and~$t$. \end{enumerate} \end{cor} \begin{proof} We only need to check that these weights satisfy Condition~$2$ in Proposition~\ref{prop:2-valent}.
+\begin{cor} partition function and the kernel of~$\K$ are invariant under shrinking/expanding of~$2$-valent vertices in the following cases: \begin{enumerate} \item {$\K_{\ws,\bs}=e^{2i\beta}-e^{2i\alpha}$, with~$\alpha,\beta$ as in Figure~\ref{fig:around_rhombus}, for any value of~$\mapalpha$.} \item {$\K^{(t)}_{\ws,\bs}$} defined by~\eqref{def:Kast_elliptic}, for any value of the parameters~$\mapalpha,\tau$ and~$t$. \end{enumerate} \end{cor} \begin{proof} We only need to check that these weights satisfy Condition~$2$ in Proposition~\ref{prop:2-valent}.
 Let us consider the case of a~$2$-valent white vertex~$\ws$, with adjacent faces~$\fs_1,\fs_2$ in~$G$ and corresponding faces~$\fs_1',\fs_2'$ in~$\Gs'$.
 Finally, let us write~$\alpha,\beta$ for the relevant train-track parameters, as illustrated below.

 By definition, the Kasteleyn operator has coefficients~$\K_{\ws,\bs_1}=e^{2i\beta}-e^{2i\alpha}$,~$\K_{\ws,\bs_2}=e^{2i\alpha}-e^{2i\beta}=-\K_{\ws,\bs_1}$ in the first case, and

 in the second, so Condition~$2$ is satisfied.
 The case of a~$2$-valent black vertex is checked in the same way. \end{proof}